ppy/osu-wiki/news/2020-31-12-mappers-report-fall.md

 ## <a id="around-community"></a>Around the Community

 Hello!
 We're back with the latest segment of Around the Community!
-This time we have two main spotlights: the return of the annual Christmas Queue, as well as a bunch of awesome guides that have been put out recently!
+This time we have a bunch of awesome guides that have been put out recently!
 Should you have something worth including that isn't here already, be sure to let [Feerum](https://osu.ppy.sh/users/4815717) or [Noffy](https://osu.ppy.sh/users/1541323) know about it!
 We're happy to give it more attention in our news post!

-### A Labour of Love

-A brand new contest appeared out of nowhere.
-Something that we never had before in osu!
-[A Labour of Love](https://osu.ppy.sh/home/news/2020-11-30-a-labour-of-love) will go with you through more than just the complete mapping experience!

-For this **team-based contest** you will have to gather your friends to make a brand new remix of the in osu! well known song from [Kuba Oms](https://osu.ppy.sh/beatmaps/artists/13), [My Love](https://osu.ppy.sh/beatmapsets/163112#mania/397535).
-But that's not all.
-Next you will have to create a complete osu! beatmap spread for your own created remix.
-And what shouldn't be missing when creating a beatmap?
-Of course!
-A storyboard or own created video!

-As there is really a lot to do, the contests dead line is the **end of February 2021**.

-We hope to see a lot of cool remixes and beatmaps coming from this contest and we will surely let you know once there are some results out!

 ### Community Guides